 A focus group consists of a group of individuals who are asked questions about their opinions and attitudes towards certain products, services, or concepts.
-Focus groups are a common qualitative market research technique used by companies or other entities, and are intended to provide understanding of consumer perception about certain topics.
+These groups are a common qualitative market research technique used by companies or other entities and are intended to provide an understanding of consumer perception about certain topics.
 They are preferred over interviews, as they elicit group members to interact and influence each other.

 Understanding Focus Groups